 1.1.
 Background and motivation

-This enables you to correlate the data from the two systems, accelerate any error analysis and, at the same time, facilitate communication between Checkmk and Prometheus users.
+The integration allows us to correlate data from the two systems, to speed up any root cause analysis and at the same time facilitate communication between Checkmk and Datadog users.

 2. Setting up the integration